ayoraind/HiTE-Nextflow/README.md

 # singularity image (docker://kanghu/hite:3.2.0) to the --singularity_cache directory (default: local_singularity_cache) first.
 # There will be a .img file in the --singularity_cache directory.

-# The options "--genome" and "--outdir" need to be specified as absolute paths.
 nextflow run main.nf -profile singularity \
 --genome ${genome} \
 --outdir ${output_dir}